nicklockwood/iCarousel/README.md

 - iCarouselTypeCoverFlow
 - iCarouselTypeCoverflow2

-The difference between `iCarouselTypeCoverFlow` and `iCarouselTypeCoverFlow2` is quite subtle, however the logic for `iCarouselTypeCoverFlow2` is substantially more complex.
-If you drag the flick the carousel they are basically identical, but if you drag the carousel slowly with your finger the difference should be apparent.

 You can also implement your own bespoke style using `iCarouselTypeCustom` and the `carousel:transformForItemView:withOffset:` delegate method.

+NOTE: The difference between `iCarouselTypeCoverFlow` and `iCarouselTypeCoverFlow2` types is quite subtle, however the logic for `iCarouselTypeCoverFlow2` is substantially more complex.
+If you flick the carousel they are basically identical, but if you drag the carousel slowly with your finger the difference should be apparent.

 Properties
 --------------